ATpoint/sc_preprocess/README.md

 ## Software

-A Docker container is available at
-When using the Docker or Singularity profile Nextflow will take care of pulling it.
+A Docker container is available at the [Docker Hub](https://hub.docker.com/r/atpoint/sc_preprocess) which can be used using `-profile docker/singularity`.
+If using `-profile conda` then the `environment_conda.yml` will be used to create a conda environment with all required software.

 ## Citations

 -  [nf-core project](https://nf-co.re/)